sqlhabit/sql-mdn-docs/pages/how_to_emulate_to_char_function_in_mysql.md

 FROM products
 ~~~

-Unfortunately, MySQL doesn’t support the `to_char()` function.
-But don’t worry — we can get pretty close using two different functions:
+Unfortunately, MySQL doesn't support the `to_char()` function.
+But don't worry — we can get pretty close using two different functions:

 * `DATE_FORMAT()` for dates
 * `FORMAT()` for numbers

-Let’s break them down!
+Let's break them down!

 ## Emulating to_char() for dates